JasperRose Limited is committed to protecting and respecting your privacy and security of your personal information.

 - CCTV footage if you attend our premises.

 Where appropriate or necessary (and in accordance with legal requirements), we may also collect information related to your health or details of any criminal convictions (where this is required for a role that you are applying for).
-We may ask you to provide diversity information (on a voluntary basis, including racial or ethnic origin, religious or other similar beliefs, and physical or mental health, including disability-related information) for the reasons and in the circumstances set out below.
-To the extent that you access our website we will also collect certain data from you.
+We may ask you to provide diversity information (voluntarily, including racial or ethnic origin, religious or other similar beliefs, and physical or mental health, including disability-related information) for the reasons and in the circumstances set out below.
+To the extent that you access our website, we will also collect certain data from you.

 We need to collect and use information about JasperRose clients, or individuals at your organisation, to be able to provide you with recruitment services (e.g. finding the right Candidate for your business) or notifying you of content published by JasperRose which is likely to be relevant and useful to you.
 The data we collect about Clients is overall very limited.
 We generally only need to have your contact details or the details of individual contacts at your organisation (such as their names, telephone numbers and email addresses) to enable us to ensure that our relationship runs smoothly.
 We also hold information relating to your online engagement with material published by JasperRose, which we use to ensure that our marketing communications to you are relevant and timely.
 We may also hold extra information that someone in your organisation has chosen to tell us.